sudo-julia/bin/README.md

 interfaces with usbguard for interactive choices

 - [`volume`](./volume):
-change the volume and show adjusted levels via dunst
+changes the volume and shows adjusted levels via dunst

 - [`week_from.py`](./week_from.py):
 tells you the week from a given ISO 8601 date